mekomsolutions/openmrs-module-initializer/README.md

 * Fix for Liquibase Loader to ensure compatibility with OpenMRS versions 2.5.5+.
 * Fix for OCL Loader to ensure it throws an Exception if the OCL import fails.
 * Fix for Validator to not encounter failure upon repeated execution on the same JVM process.
+* Fix for null config directory path in `DeleteDomainChecksumsChangeset`.

 #### Version 2.6.0
 * Added support for 'cohorttypes' and 'cohortattributetypes' domains.